pingcap/docs/br/br-snapshot-manual.md

 >
 > This is an experimental feature.
 It is not recommended that you use it in the production environment.

-`br` supports encrypting backup data at the backup side and [at the storage side when backing up to Amazon S3](/br/backup-and-restore-storages.md#amazon-s3-server-side-encryption).
+BR supports encrypting backup data at the backup side and [at the storage side when backing up to Amazon S3](/br/backup-and-restore-storages.md#amazon-s3-server-side-encryption).
 You can choose either encryption method as required.

 Since TiDB v5.3.0, you can encrypt backup data by configuring the following parameters: